nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-logic-apps-tutorial.md

 <properties
-  pageTitle="Azure IoT Suite e App per la logica | Microsoft Azure" description="Esercitazione su come associare App per la logica a Azure IoT Suite per un processo aziendale." services="" suite="iot-suite" documentationCenter=""
+  pageTitle="Azure IoT Suite and Logic Apps | Microsoft Azure" description="A tutorial on how to hook up Logic Apps to Azure IoT Suite for business process." services="" suite="iot-suite" documentationCenter=""